Hollyweird

 Hollyweird is the sixth studio album by American glam metal band Poison, released through Cyanide Music on May 21, 2002.
 It debuted at No. 103 on the Billboard 200 chart and No. 8 on the Independent Albums chart and sold 11,000 copies in its first week.
+It is their last album of original material due to their following album Poison'd!
+(2007) consisting entirely of covers.